Integrated Language Arts (English + Teacher Education) Program

 - Produce original reading and writing projects

-Learn more about this program in the catalog.
+For more information about the Education licensure aspect of this program, visit our Adolescence to Young Adult Education program page.
+You can also learn more about this program in the academic catalog.
 If you are an existing student, be sure to look at the catalog for the year you entered Otterbein.